Your preference has been updated for this session. To permanently change your account setting, go to My Account

 • Supplements

-Below we will discuss supplements that have been shown to help lower blood pressure.
-If you are on prescription medications, consult with your personal physician prior to starting a supplement as adjustments to your medications may be necessary.
+Below, we will discuss supplements that have been shown to help support healthy blood pressure already within the normal range.
+If you are on prescription medications, consult your personal physician before starting a supplement, as adjustments to your medications may be necessary.

 Beetroot Juice Extract

-Many vegetables, including beets, contain a high concentration of nitrates, which when consumed, can be reduced to nitrites by bacteria commonly present in the human mouth.
-The nitrites are dissolved in saliva, swallowed, and absorbed into the blood where they are converted into nitrous oxide, a potent vasodilator of blood vessels.
-This provides the blood pressure-lowering effect.
+Many vegetables, including beets, contain a high concentration of nitrates, which, when consumed, can be reduced to nitrites by bacteria commonly present in the human mouth.
+The nitrites are dissolved in saliva, swallowed, and absorbed into the blood, where they are converted into nitric oxide, which supports healthy blood flow and circulation.
 Beetroot juice and its extract, specifically, contain a high concentration of inorganic NO3.

-A 2012 study in The British Journal of Nutrition compared intake of beetroot to a placebo.
-The results showed a significant reduction of blood pressure when at least 100 grams of beetroot was consumed.
-A 2013 study in the Journal of Nutrition showed that consumption of beetroot juice, rich in inorganic nitrates, resulted in a significant reduction in systolic blood pressure.
+A 2012 study in The British Journal of Nutrition compared the intake of beetroot to a placebo.
+The results showed significant support for healthy blood pressure levels already within the normal range when at least 100 grams of beetroot was consumed.
+A 2013 study in the Journal of Nutrition showed that consumption of beetroot juice, rich in inorganic nitrates, resulted in a benefit on systolic blood pressure.
 In total, 254 people were included in the studies reviewed.

 A 2014 study evaluated the effect of beetroot supplementation in overweight subjects.
-Those who took the concentrate saw more than a seven-point reduction in their blood pressure.
-Further, a 2016 study in the European Journal of Nutrition showed that beetroot supplementation helped improve endothelial function, which likely explains the mechanism by which blood pressure is improved.
+Those who took the concentrate saw significant support for cardiovascular health and healthy blood flow.
+Further, a 2016 study in the European Journal of Nutrition showed that beetroot supplementation improved endothelial function, which likely explains the mechanism by which it supports cardiovascular health.

 Suggested dose: As directed on the label.